SamMed05/c-cpp-notes/docs/cpp/first-program.md

 #### Blank lines

 Before the second part of the code, we encounter line 3 which is a blank line.
-All blank lines are ignored by the compiler but they helps humans to keep the code more readable and well separated into multiple little sections.
+All blank lines are ignored by the compiler but they help humans to keep the code more readable and well separated into multiple little sections.